zytancl/AO3-to-Wayback-Machine/README.md

 ## How archiving works

-- When you submit a bookmark, the script opens a background tab to `https://web.archive.org/save/[url]`, which tells the Wayback Machine to crawl and archive the fic
+1. When you submit a bookmark, the script opens a tab to `https://web.archive.org/save/[url]`, which tells the Wayback Machine to crawl and snapshot the fic
+   - On **desktop**, the tab opens in the background so it does not interrupt you
+   - On **mobile/tablet**, the tab opens in the foreground, since background tabs are suspended by the browser before Wayback can load them — you will need to navigate back to AO3 manually
-- The tab closes automatically after 30 seconds
+2. The tab closes automatically after 30 seconds (60 seconds on mobile)
-- After 35 seconds, the script checks the Wayback CDX API to confirm an archive was actually created today
+3. After 35 seconds (70 on mobile), the script checks the [Wayback CDX API](https://github.com/internetarchive/wayback/tree/master/wayback-cdx-server) to confirm a snapshot was actually created today
-- If no archive is found, the script waits and tries again (up to the configured number of retries)
+4. If no snapshot is found, the script retries with a progressively simpler URL to work around AO3's crawler blocks:
+   - **Attempt 1** — `?view_adult=true&view_full_work=true`
+   - **Attempt 2** — `?view_adult=true` only
+   - **Attempt 3** — base URL, no parameters
-- The status banner updates at each step so you can follow along
+5. The status banner updates at each step so you can follow along

-With default settings (2 retries, 20 second delay), the worst case before a final failure is reported is about 2.5 minutes.
+With default settings (2 retries, 20 second delay), the worst case before a final failure is reported is about **2.5 minutes**.

-> Note: AO3 blocks some unauthenticated crawlers at the server level, which can cause Wayback to receive a 404 even for fully public fics.
-This is an AO3-side restriction the script cannot work around.
-Retries help in cases where AO3 is temporarily rate-limiting, but persistent 404s from Wayback mean the save did not go through.
-This is something I can't do anything about it, that's why I keept changing the code in the beginning cause I was desperately trying to bypass it.
+> Note: AO3 blocks some unauthenticated crawlers at the server level, which can cause Wayback to receive a "job failed" or 404 even for fully public fics. **This is an AO3-side restriction the script cannot work around.** Retries help in cases where AO3 is temporarily rate-limiting, but persistent 404s from Wayback mean the save did not go through.
+This is something I can't do anything about it, that's why I kept changing the code in the beginning cause I was desperately trying to bypass it.

 ## Reporting issues